 Government Runs on IT: Especially During a Pandemic

 “Expect surprises.”
-That’s what National Association of State Chief Information Officers (NASCIO) executive director Doug Robinson always reminds his staff.
+That’s what National Association of State Chief Information Officers (NASCIO) executive director and AMR Team member Doug Robinson always reminds his staff.
 But I think none of us could have expected the surprise of a global pandemic which would send us all home to work, cause us to cancel our spring conference, and require us to shift our priorities overnight.

 In early March as we saw the COVID-19 virus starting to spread in the United States, we dusted off an old document from 2007 that NASCIO had published around planning and response to a pandemic.
 During the second week of March using the old publication as an outline, we wrote, edited, revised and finally published a new document, “COVID-19: Planning and Response Guidance for State CIOs.”
 We also built a COVID-19 resource page on our website.
 This was on Thursday March 12.
 That evening we all packed up our laptops and other technology so we could spend the next day trying out working from home (you know, just in case).
 We never went back to the office.